Electrical Safety Act 1998 (review)

 This page provides general information and should not be considered as legal advice.
 Seek legal advice if you are unsure about your legal rights.
 Be aware that the law can change.

-VCAT can review certain decisions that Energy Safe Victoria or the Director of Energy Safety makes, or actions taken under the Electrical Safety Act 1998.
+VCAT can review some decisions that Energy Safe Victoria or the Director of Energy Safety makes, or actions taken under the Electrical Safety Act 1998.

 Cases we can hear